-Curiosity and the awareness of death as irreversible grow throughout the elementary school years—and children may be concerned about losing a parent.
+Curiosity and awareness of death as irreversible grow throughout the elementary school years.
+Loss of a pet may cause children to also become concerned about losing a parent.
 Grief may appear as an academic slump, fighting or physical complaints.
 A pet’s death can spark memories of previous loss and magnify the experience.
 It’s best to be available to talk, draw out a child’s concerns and honestly answer questions even when they seem morbid.
 Children may also cling or withdraw.
 Either way, it is important to make sure children understand that they are not responsible for the loss of the pet.

 Similar to other upsetting events, a teen’s reaction to the loss of a pet can range from indifference to traumatic.
 Ongoing conflicts with a parent may exacerbate the teen’s ability to express grief—making supportive friends an important aspect to coping with their emotions.
 A parent’s patience and flexibility—providing a hug, a talk or simply some space—is the best approach.

 Even young adults can be deeply affected by the death of a pet.
 Often, the animal is one that they have had since childhood, making the loss particularly difficult.
 In addition, because they may have left home, they may feel guilty and regret not having spent more time with the pet.
 Stress from the challenges of living on their own or handling the demands of college can increase their grief.
 Being away from home makes it difficult for them to say goodbye to the pet and share the experience with family members who understand their loss.